 On comparing the projected figures below against historic figures in Appendix 6, readers should note the additional burden in costs faced going forward for repayments for the land purchase and expansion project, a burden not faced previously, which will impact profits until all debt is paid over the next 20 years.
 Increased profit may also enable a reduction in these payback periods.

 To note in these figures, it is assumed;

-- 1. Repayments for quarry expansion costs assume current uptake of available funding. - 2.
-Figures include proposed ringfencing of income set aside for plant replacements.
+1. Repayments for quarry expansion costs assume current uptake of available funding.